 1. Individual giveaways- Each seller pictured above is giving away individual prizes on their blogs!
 Check out the bottom of this post to win $25 worth of resources to my TpT store!
 There are multiple ways to win, so be sure to check out the rafflecopter below.

 2. Group giveaway- We put together one HUGE blog hop giveaway, just for science teachers teaching in grades 6-12: 4 $100 Teachers Pay Teachers gift cards!
 Each blog post has a secret code word and number.
 My clue word is 9.
 Solutions.
 The number tells you where the word falls in the secret sentence.
 Collect the words from each blog, write them down in number order, and copy the secret sentence into the joint rafflecopter giveaway.
 This rafflecopter form is the same on every blog, so you only need to enter once from any one of our blogs!

 Giveaway starts Monday at 12 noon and ends at midnight on Friday.
 Best of luck!

 As teachers, we are always on a budget.
 Decorating classrooms can get pricey.
 When I first started teaching I was spending a fortune online and at teaching supply stores to buy science posters so my walls weren't so drab.
 Since then, I've been creating my own science posters that the library will print for me poster size and laminate.
-(You can see my variables posters above my whiteboard in the picture below).
+You can see some of my posters in the picture gallery below).
 It has saved me a bunch of money!
 I have posters in my store, covering topics such as the rock cycle, cells, scientific variables, and more.
 Check them out here!
 You can buy the whole bundle and save!

 I've also complied a list of other posters I have found online for free download: